 Strongpreneur#Starting A Business

-There are basically two sources of funds open to small-scale industries, they are internal and external sources.
+There are two sources of funds open to small-scale industries, they are internal and external sources.

 Internal Sources of Fund

-The fund said to be derived from an internal source when the supplier of such funds is members of the company or enterprises that are receiving or benefiting from such fund.
-Funds obtained internally consist of equity fund.
+The fund said to be derived from an internal source when the supplier of such funds is members of the company or enterprises that are receiving or benefiting from such funds.
+Funds obtained internally consist of an equity fund.

 Funds of this nature are supplied by owners of the business and they are usually made available to the company by ways of: